 “While we look forward to offering our traditional in-person lectures once safe to do so, the virtual series has been an exciting way to connect with anyone, anywhere interested in science and able to join us online,” Katherine McCall, acting dean of the College of Science said.

 Foundation Professor of Psychology and Director of the University’s Center for Integrative Neuroscience (NIH COBRE award) Michael Webster will present his lecture titled “Calibrating Vision” on Thursday, April 29 at 7 p.m.
 Registration is required.
-To register and attend the speaker series go directly to the registration page or to the Discover Science Lecture Series website.

 Like a camera, our visual system must constantly adjust its sensitivity to match the properties of the current visual environment.
 However, unlike a camera, in vision these adjustments occur for almost everything we see - from basic features like brightness and color to complex attributes like the expression on a face.